 Using free WiFi at airports is convenient but potentially dangerous.
-According to a recent Coronet study, these four airports are the riskiest:
+According to a Coronet study, these four airports are the riskiest:

 1. San Diego International Airport in California.

 There is a 30 percent chance of connecting to a medium-risk network and a 11 percent chance of connecting to high-risk hotspot at this airport.
 The researchers even found an “evil twin” Wi-Fi access point with the name “#SANfreewifi”, which was being used for Address Resolution Protocol (ARP) poisoning attacks.
 With this type of attack, cybercriminals can eavesdrop on the data being sent over the Wi-Fi network, steal sensitive data, and carry out other malicious activities.

 2. John Wayne Airport-Orange County Airport in California.

 At this facility, the probability of connecting to a medium-risk hotspot is 26 percent, while the probability of connecting to high-risk one is 7 percent.

 3. Houston William Hobby International Airport in Texas.

 When the researchers were scanning the Wi-Fi networks at this airport, they found a cybercriminal using a Wi-Fi hotspot named “SouthwestWiFi” to perform on attacks on SSL/HTTPS traffic.
 This is one reason why there is a 21 percent chance of connecting to a medium-risk network at this facility and a 6 percent chance of connecting to high-risk one.

 At this location, the probability of connecting to a medium-risk hotspot is 19 percent, while the probability of connecting to high-risk one is 6 percent.